solana-foundation/developer-content/content/guides/token-extensions/metadata-pointer.md

 Run the script by running `npm start`.
 You can then inspect the transaction details on the SolanaFM.

-You should also see console output similar to the following:
+You should also see console output like the following:

 ```
 Metadata Pointer: {